NebraLtd/Smart-LoRa-Gateway/Documentation/Nebra-Smart-Gateway-Datasheet-manual.md

 11. Micro Sim Card Slot - For use with 3G/4G Module in M-PCIE slot
 12. Lora Module Connector - Designed for use with select M-PCIE LoRa Concentrators, these only have wired up SPI, plus GPS PPS from the GPS Module.
 13. GPS Module - NEO-6M GPS module, connected to UART1 on the compute module.
 Plus PPS signal to LoRa modules for accurate timings.
-**14. Daughterboard Connector** - Connects to Compute Module Daughterboard.
+14. Daughterboard Connector - Connects to Compute Module Daughterboard.

 ##### Status LEDS
+The mainboard has 3 Status LEDs which do the following:
+* 12V LED - Indicates the mainboard has power.
+* 5V LED - Indicates the 5V regulator is operational.
+* 3V3 LED - Indicates the 3V3 regulator is operational.

 ### 1.2 Daugherboard Overview